gerbera/gerbera/doc/supported-devices.rst

 -  DMA-1000
 -  DMA-2500

 Some users reported problems where the DMA will show an error ”Failed to retrieve list” and the DMA disconnecting from the server.
-Incresing the alive interval seems to solve the problem - add the following option to the <server> section of your configuration file:
+Increasing the alive interval seems to solve the problem - add the following option to the <server> section of your configuration file:

 .. code-block:: xml

     <alive>600</alive>

-Additionally, the DMA expects that avi files are serverd with the mime type of video/avi, so add the following to the <extensoin-mimetype> section in your configuration file:
+Additionally, the DMA expects that avi files are serverd with the mime type of video/avi, so add the following to the <extension-mimetype> section in your configuration file:

 .. code-block:: xml